Comptroller Glenn Hegar named the 2024 Rainmaker of the Year

 From the creation of local groundwater districts to statewide environmental flows, Hegar has been involved with water at every level of state government.
 In each conversation, Hegar’s approach is marked by the belief that the most sustainable solutions are the ones selected by those whose lives and livelihoods depend on the resources.
 Those who have worked with him over the decades celebrate his dedication to understanding the nuances of water issues and making time to listen to stakeholders so he can understand their positions.

-Chief among his early water successes was the crucial role Hegar played in supporting local stakeholders and reaching a consensus on management of the Edwards Aquifer, which led to the adoption of the Edwards Aquifer Protection Plan.
+Chief among his early water successes was the crucial role Hegar played in supporting local stakeholders and reaching a consensus on management of the Edwards Aquifer, which led to the adoption of the Edwards Aquifer Habitat Conservation Plan.
 Today, he is raising the political profile of water by highlighting success stories across Texas, linking water to the Texas economy, and advocating for the need to invest in infrastructure.
 It is, as he says, “good for Texas.”

 "You and I just want to wake up in the morning and turn on the tap to brush our teeth.
 We don't ever think about where the water comes from.
 What's the origin of the source?
 How is it treated?
 How is it distributed?”
 Hegar said.
 “If we want future generations to have the same access to this precious resource and the prosperity that comes with the proper management of water, we have to invest in systems that ensure the water is there when you turn on the tap.”